MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Users without this permission will not have a list of available tags from which to choose in the work item form or in the query editor.

-   > This permissions does not appear in the UI.
-It can only be set by using the [TFSSecurity](/azure/devops/server/command-line/tfssecurity-cmd) command.
+   > [!NOTE]
-   >
+   > This permission doesn't appear in the UI.
+It can only be set by using a command-line tool.
    > The **View project-level information** implicitly allows users to view existing tags.
    :::column-end:::
 :::row-end:::